RobertMiller818/Computer_Vision/README.md

 ### Objective

-The aim of this project is to Build a Convolutional Neural Netowrk to classify plant seedlings into their respective categories.
+The aim of this project is to Build a Convolutional Neural Network to classify plant seedlings into their respective categories.

 ### Data Dictionary